-- If any member intends to make a foreign trip on Society business, they must inform the Clubs and Societies Development Officer (CSDO). - An itinerary must be furnished to [the parties in

-- 6.3.1] in advance of all trips outside of the island of Ireland.
-The itinerary must include: - (i) Flight/Ferry information, and accommodation phone numbers and a daily schedule of the planned activities. - (ii) The contact details of the event coordinators while abroad and the person/people designated to be responsible for First Aid (where possible). - (iii) In Case of Emergency (ICE) contact details must be provided by every participant to the event co-ordinators, and provided to the Head of student Engagement at least a week in advance of the planned trip. - The member must take the Clubs & Societies Travel Insurance Policy Number on any trip, which is available from CSDO or ULSU Secretary General in advance of the trip - In accordance with the Health & Safety Statement, the contact details for the Clubs and Societies Development Officer, General Manager, ULSU President must be provided to the event co-ordinators
+- If any member intends to make a foreign trip on Society/Club business, they must inform the Clubs and Societies Development Officer (CSDO) and the UL Sports Administrator with regard to a Club trip. - An itinerary must be furnished to [the parties in 6.3.1] in advance of all trips outside of the island of Ireland.
+The itinerary must include: - (i) Flight/Ferry information, and accommodation phone numbers and a daily schedule of the planned activities. - (ii) The contact details of the event coordinators while abroad and the person/people designated to be responsible for First Aid (where possible). - (iii) In Case of Emergency (ICE) contact details must be provided by every participant to the event co-ordinators, and provided to the Head of student Engagement and Sports Administrator at least a week in advance of the planned trip. - The member must take the Clubs & Societies Travel Insurance Policy Number on any trip, which is available from CSDO or ULSU Secretary General in advance of the trip - In accordance with the Health & Safety Statement, the contact details for the Clubs and Societies Development Officer, General Manager, ULSU President and the UL Sports Administrator must be provided to the event co-ordinators